The PHP Programming Innovation Award goal is to provide recognition to developers who make outstanding contributions to the PHP community.

 At the beginning of each month, the PHP Classes site will nominate the classes published in the previous month that were considered the most innovative.
 Starting then, and until the end of the month, subscribers to the site will be able to vote on one of the nominated classes.
 The class with the most votes will be the winner.

-Authors may not vote for their own classes.
-Also, they may not create new accounts on the site for the purpose of increasing the number of votes for their classes.
+Authors may vote for their own classes but they may not create new accounts on the site for the purpose of increasing the number of votes for their classes.
 That is considered to be fraud.
 The site has means to detect fraud.
 Any attempt to commit voting fraud leads to automatic disqualification without warning.

 Winners will be listed in the pages of the PHP Classes site for this award.
 They will also be notified by e-mail.
 After notification they have 7 days in which to claim their prizes.
 If that period passes it is assumed that the author is not interested in the prizes, and the next nominated author will be notified to select his or her prize.
 The PHP Classes site will not reconsider even if there were mail delivery problems that prevented a winning author receiving prize notifications messages.